Policy at scale: Policy is relative

 Policy at scale: What makes an actionable complaint?

-Here’s something that you may not know about abuse desks: they’re busy.
-The further up the “food chain” that you get, the smaller the relative number of complaints that you’ll see, but almost any abuse desk is going to be dealing in at least several thousands of complaints per year.
-Dealing with complaints, then, is… Read More
+Here’s something you may not know about abuse desks: they’re busy.
+The further up the “food chain” you get, the smaller the relative number of complaints you’ll see, but almost any abuse desk will receive at least several thousand complaints per year.
+Dealing with complaints, then, is somewhat art and somewhat science.
+There are questions

 Policy at scale: Figuring reputational damage